 Each discussion was led by national journalist Philip Collins, who was raised in Bury with contributors to the debates including Adam Lent, Chief Executive of the national Think Tank 'New Local' and Ramsbottom born Professor Diane Coyle, engaging with local representatives including the Bury Voluntary and Community Faith Alliance, Jewel Foundation and Bury Community Support Network.

 This event was held on 23 February.
 In this session Philip Collins hosted a conversation between Professor Diane Coyle and Mike Emmerich to reflect on what the pandemic means for our towns.
 What role can local government play in creating a thriving economy?
 And what can central government do to help our towns rebuild after the pandemic?

 Also contributing to this discussion was Heather Williams, Head of Major Projects at Demos.

 You can view the recording of this session through the following link: Council Stream - Bury Futures: Enterprise.

-In this panel conversation, hosted by Philip Collins, Eamonn O'Brien, Steph Meskell-Brocken and Professor Sir Michael Barber will reflect on the role health, education, and culture have to play in creating a thriving community.
+In this panel conversation, hosted by Philip Collins, Eamonn O'Brien, Steph Meskell-Brocken and Kathryn Wynne-Jones reflected on the role health, education, and culture have to play in creating a thriving community.